Musings on Life, Episode 1

 I am going to try my utmost to make sense, but I make no promises.
 Consider yourself fairly warned, or else.

 Also, I've realized that I'm kind of preachy and/or condescending maybe (is didactic the right word?) and I am trying to remedy this.
-Please let me know if I do or d
+Please let me know if I do or do not.

 So, kind of oddly (although this is eventually going somewhere, I promise), I've thought a lot about the evolution of transportation and its effect on communication between people.
 There used to be a kind of camaraderie amongst travelers, back when any travel of any length took weeks or months.
 People walking down the road or riding horses could nod and wave and smile and maybe fall in and chat with other people on the same road.
 There was even more safety sticking with a larger group in some places.
 And even with wagons, people were out in the air and could be shouted to or at with ease.
 Even when richer people were bouncing along in carriages, they would stop at wayhouses and inns and maybe they would take a meal or two in the common room, amongst all the rest of the travelers.
 (Note: Most of this I have gleaned from reading fiction and not actual research, but I think it holds fairly true nonetheless.)